Pthinker/Startup_Sniffer/README.md

 GRANT ALL ON *.* TO USER@localhost IDENTIFIED BY 'PASSWD';

-Dump data to sql file to transfter to EC2 host (Optionally): mysqldump -u user -p pwd  --databases db_name > db.sql To load into mysql: mysql -u user -p pwd db_name < db.sql or
+Dump data to sql file to transfter to EC2 host (Optionally): mysqldump -uuser -ppwd  --databases db_name > db.sql To load into mysql: mysql -u user -p pwd db_name < db.sql or